 Day 7: Fri 10 September – Dungeness/Rye Harbour

 Our last full day will be spent locally catching up on any new arrivals or perhaps another seawatch if conditions are favourable.
 We spend time searching the area around Dungeness Bird Observatory where thick cover, sallow copses and open shingle can support birds.
 The entire area around ‘The Moat’ including the bird ringing site is another place worth covering, and we might make a second visit to either the RPSB reserve, Dengemarsh, the ARC pit or perhaps nearby Lade Pit.
 If there is any news of interesting migrants in the area, we follow these reports or re-visit Rye Harbour for roosting Bittern at dusk, which can also often be good for Bearded Tit and squealing Water Rail.

 Day 8: Sat 11 September – Departure

-We anticipate there will be little time for birding today, so after breakfast we return to Faversham where our holiday ends.
+We anticipate there will be little time for birding today, so after breakfast we return to Faversham to meet trains departing from 12pm onwards where our holiday ends.